kaushikrohida/Tokyo-Olympic-Analysis-2020-Azure-DE/README.md

 ### 7. Dashboards and Reporting
 - **Visualization Tools:** Power BI, Looker Studio, and Tableau are connected to the data through Azure Synapse Analytics.
 These tools offer powerful capabilities to visualize the processed data and provide dashboards for real-time monitoring and business intelligence.
 - **Role:** These tools are used to create interactive dashboards and reports for data visualization and business insights.

+## How It Works

+1. **Data Ingestion:**
+    - Data from various sources (CSV files, APIs) is ingested using Azure Data Factory.
+    - The raw data is stored in Azure Data Lake Gen 2 in its native format for processing.

+2. **Data Transformation:**
+    - Azure Databricks is used to transform the raw data through cleansing, filtering, and aggregation.
+    - Additional enrichment of the dataset occurs here, preparing the data for advanced analytics.

+3. **Data Storage:**
+    - The transformed data is saved back into Data Lake Gen 2, creating a structured dataset ready for analysis.

+4. **Data Analytics:**
+    - Azure Synapse Analytics is used to query and analyze the transformed data.
+Complex SQL queries are run to gain insights into Olympic performances, trends, and statistics.

+5. **Data Visualization:**
+    - Visualization tools like Power BI, Looker Studio, or Tableau connect to Azure Synapse Analytics, enabling interactive reports and dashboards that provide rich insights from the data.

+## Prerequisites

+- **Azure Subscription:** Required to deploy Azure services such as Data Factory, Databricks, and Synapse Analytics.
+- **Data Sources:** Set up the necessary data sources, such as CSV files, databases, or APIs.
+- **Visualization Tools:** Install and configure Power BI, Looker Studio, or Tableau to connect to your Azure environment.

+## Setup and Deployment

+1. **Provision Azure Services:**
+   - Set up Azure Data Factory, Data Lake Gen 2, Azure Databricks, and Synapse Analytics in your Azure account.

+2. **Data Ingestion:**
+   - Use Azure Data Factory to create pipelines that ingest data from source systems into Data Lake Gen 2.

+3. **Develope Databricks Notebooks:**
+   - Create and execute Databricks notebooks to perform data transformations and connect to the raw data in Data Lake Gen 2.

+4. **Configure Synapse Analytics:**
+   - Set up Azure Synapse Analytics to query the transformed data and perform analytical tasks.

+5. **Create Dashboards:**
+   - Use Power BI, Looker Studio, or Tableau to create interactive visualizations based on the analysis performed in Synapse Analytics.

+## Conclusion

+This project provides a robust and scalable data pipeline leveraging Azure’s cloud ecosystem to handle ingestion, transformation, and visualization.
+The architecture enables efficient handling of big data while offering valuable insights through analytics and reporting tools.
+Whether you’re analyzing Olympic data or working on a different dataset, this pipeline is adaptable to various scenarios, supporting data-driven decision-making.